ShellShockQ/docs-site/docs/getting-started/zowe-architecture.md

 The diagram shows the default port numbers that are used by Zowe.
 These are dependent on each instance of Zowe and are held in the Zowe instance directory configuration file `instance.env`.
 For more information, see [Creating and configuring the Zowe instance directory](../user-guide/configure-instance-directory.md).

-The components of Zowe can be categorized by location: server or client.
+Zowe components can be categorized by location: server or client.
 While the client is always an end user tool such as a PC, browser or mobile device, the server components can be further categorized by what machine they run on.

-Zowe server components can either be installed and run all on z/OS, many of which running under Unix System Services (USS), or a subset of components can run on Linux or z/Linux via Docker, with a remaining few still running on z/OS to provide connectivity to that mainframe.
-In this scenario, the same components are used but where they run changes slightly, as depicted in another architecture diagram.
+Zowe server components can be installed and run entirely on z/OS, but a subset of the components can alternatively run on Linux or z/Linux via Docker.
+While on z/OS, many of these components run under Unix System Services (USS).
+The ones that do not run under USS must remain on z/OS when using Docker in order to provide connectivity to the mainframe.

+The following diagram depicts the difference in locations of Zowe components when using Docker as opposed to running all components on z/OS.

 <img src="../images/common/zowe-architecture-docker.png" alt="Zowe Architecture Diagram using Docker" width="700px"/>

-The components on z/OS run under the Zowe started task `ZWESVSTC` that has its own user ID `ZWESVUSR` and include a number of servers each with their own address space.
+The components on z/OS run under the Zowe started task `ZWESVSTC`, which has its own user ID `ZWESVUSR` and includes a number of servers each with their own address space.
 The `ZWESVSTC` started task has a `STDOUT` file that includes log and trace information for its servers.
-Sever error messages are written to `STDERR` and for problem determination.
-See [Troubleshooting](../troubleshoot/troubleshooting.md).
+Sever error messages are written to `STDERR`.
+For problem determination, see [Troubleshooting](../troubleshoot/troubleshooting.md).

-When Docker is used, server components not running on z/OS instead run in a Linux-like environment provided via the Docker container technology, and the servers run as processes within the container which log to `STDOUT` and `STDERR` of that container, and some components also write to the Zowe instance's log directory.
+When Docker is used, server components not running on z/OS instead run in a Linux environment provided via the Docker container technology.
+The servers run as processes within the container which log to `STDOUT` and `STDERR` of that container, with some components also write to the Zowe instance's log directory.

 ## App Server

-The App Server is a node.js server and is the server responsible for the Zowe Application Framework.
-It provides the Zowe desktop that you can access through a web browser via port 8544.
-The Zowe desktop includes a number of applications that run inside the Application Framework including a 3270 emulator and a File Editor.
+The App Server is a node.js server that is responsible for the Zowe Application Framework.
+It provides the Zowe deskto, which is accessible through a web browser via port 8544.
+The Zowe desktop includes a number of applications that run inside the Application Framework such as a 3270 emulator and a File Editor.

 <img src="../images/mvd/zowe-desktop.png" alt="Zowe Desktop Diagram" width="600px"/>